jonlpersson/ed-latimore/site/_posts/2021-10-20-when-someone-hates-you-for-no-reason.md

 Meet people through trying new hobbies or diving into shared interests.
 If you have to be with people that dislike you on a daily basis, balance it out by increasing the time you spend with those that celebrate you.

-Jim Rohn once said, “If you don’t like where you are, change it, you’re not a tree\!”
+Jim Rohn once said, “If you don’t like where you are, change it, you’re not a tree!”

 Truer words were never spoken.